 Child and Adolescent Therapeutic Behavioral Health

-M State was the first college in Minnesota to offer the Child and Adolescent Therapeutic Behavioral Health certificate program.
-Graduates of the program can work under the supervision of psychiatrists, psychologists and other mental health professionals to provide therapeutic and rehabilitative care for children and adolescents with behavioral and emotional disturbances.
+M State was the first college in Minnesota to offer a Child and Adolescent Therapeutic Behavioral Health certificate program.
+Graduates of this online program can work under the supervision of psychiatrists, psychologists and other mental health professionals to provide therapeutic and rehabilitative care to children and adolescents with behavioral and emotional disturbances.

 What this certificate can do for you:

-- Provide opportunities for hands-on experiences by working within the field while completing a bachelor's degree.
+- Provide opportunities for relevant hands-on work experiences while you complete your bachelor's degree.

-- Increase marketability or offer career advancement opportunities within the mental health, education, health care or other related fields.
+- Increase marketability or offer career advancement opportunities within the fields of mental health, education, health care or other related fields.

-- Function as a specialization certificate for students seeking entry-level employment with agencies that provide children's therapeutic services and supports (CTSS).
+- Function as a specialization certificate if you're seeking entry-level employment with agencies that provide children's therapeutic services and supports (CTSS).